List of awards and nominations received by Shilpa Shetty: Producers Guild Film Awards

+Sansui Viewer's Choice Awards

+The Sansui Viewers' Choice Movie Awards was an annual awards ceremony presented to the Bollywood film industry.
+Shetty has received one nomination.

-Star Screen Awards
+Screen Awards

 The Star Screen Awards is the only award ceremony in India to be involved with the Executive Director and the Governor of the Academy of Motion Picture Arts and Sciences.
 They are presented annually to honor professional excellence in the Hindi language film industry of India.
 Shetty has received two nominations, one in the Best Actress category and one in the Best Comedian category.

 Zee Cine Awards

 The Zee Cine Awards is an award ceremony for the Hindi film industry, now held abroad each year.
 Shetty has received a nomination in the Best Actor - Female category and won the Best Actor in a Supporting Role - Female award once.